iritmaximus/ohte/README.md

 * Analyze openings
 * Include the db things in the ui -> for ex. show list of all games
 * Add ui to play games of chess
+* Telegram bot to work as the interface to add/edit games + other things

 ## Documentation